|

 Instructor: William Lawson

-Registration for this course is closed.
-Come develop your writing style in this ten-week introduction to creative writing.
-No previous professional writing experience is necessary.
-All you need is a love of writing and a willingness to share ideas with others.
-Each class will feature an introduction to a different type of creative writing, including short story, drama, fiction, creative nonfiction, haiku, and numerous forms of poetry, followed by in-class readings.
-After readings, students will be invited to comment constructively on each other's work.
-Lectures will describe what students are to write each week and suggest reading examples, which will also be included in a list of references emailed before class.
-If you have taken this class in the past, you are welcome to join us again.
+Come develop your writing in this ten-week introduction to creative writing.
+No previous writing experience is necessary: All you need is a love of writing and a willingness to share your ideas with others.
+Each class will feature an introduction to a different type of creative writing, including short story, drama, fiction, creative nonfiction, numerous forms of poetry, and haiku.
+In each class you will have an opportunity to share your work in the genre discussed the previous week.
+The class will be encouraged to comment upon it constructively.
+After each class the instructor will email students copies of class notes, along with the following week’s assignment.
+Students who have taken this class in the past are welcome to take it again.

 |